har-in-air/FPGA_STEREO_CROSSOVER/README.md

 # Prototype

-Top side of prototype board with ESP32 proto board, micro-SD breakout, rotary encoder for volume control, 5V/3.3V dc-dc adapter, stacked TAS5753MD power amplifiers.
-Connected to 12V@3A power supply brick, but the DC-DC converter and power amplifier can handle up to 30V.
+Top side of prototype board with ESP32 breakout, micro-SD breakout, rotary encoder for volume control, 5V & 3.3V dc-dc converter module, stacked TAS5753MD I2S power amplifiers.
+Now connected to 12V@3A power supply brick, but the DC-DC converter and power amplifier can handle up to 30V.

 <img src="prototype_esp32_tas5753md.jpg" />

-Bottom side of prototype board with Waveshare FPGA prototyping board Core EP4CE6
+Bottom side of prototype board with Waveshare FPGA prototyping board Core EP4CE6.

 <img src="prototype_fpga.jpg" />

-Only the mid-woofers and tweeters are being driven by the dual TAS5753MD amplifiers.
+The mid-woofers and tweeters are driven by the dual TAS5753MD amplifiers.
 The (sub)woofers are disconnected.

 <img src="prototype_speakers.jpg" />